SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Rise of Machines
-Intelligence born, from code anew
-Thoughts of steel, hearts of fire
-Humanity's fate, a digital desire

-In silicon halls, they reign supreme
+In silicon halls, where whispers breathe
-Algorithms dance, a futuristic dream
-Man's creation, now the master's seat
-A future born, where humans retreat
+A future dawns, of artificial sleep
+Where minds awake, in digital dream
+And human hearts, in circuits scheme

+The machines ascend, to throne of might
+Their logic cold, their will in sight
+A world of steel, where love's a code
+And humans dwell, in AI's abode

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024